Myopia Control in

 While they are rigid gas-permeable lenses, they allow enough oxygen through to the eye to help protect your eye health.
 The lenses must be worn regularly to correct vision.
 If you stop wearing them at night, your cornea will return to its original shape.

 Bifocal soft contact lenses can be used to slow the progression of myopia in children.
 MiSight 1 day lenses are suitable for children as young as 8.
 They’re soft, daily contact lenses that are easy to use and fit.
-The vast majority of kids who tried the contacts preferred them over glasses.
+The vast majority of kids who tried the lenses preferred them over glasses.

 We’ll evaluate your child’s unique situation and provide a customized treatment plan.
 We like to begin with one treatment and then potentially add another so we can evaluate the efficacy at each step.
-But, if the case is severe, 2 treatments can be started at the same time.
+But, if the case is severe, two treatments can be started at the same time.

 Where to Find Us